Tax Managed Strategy 6

 Investment options with Manulife Investment Management

 1 This is a fictional scenario for illustration purposes only.
-Effective July 1, 2020, the CRA prescribed rate is one per cent.
+Effective July 1, 2023, the CRA prescribed rate is 5%.